felixgrewe/linux_cookbook/install_mrbayes.md

 # How to install MrBayes as multicore version #
+Version 0.1 (not tested - use at your own risk)

 MrBayes is a widely used program for phylogenetic reconstruction.
 You can start it on our servers with the command:
 ~~~